FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more

 During my stay here, only one morning was the tide low enough to run the full 3 km stretch from the north end by Rim Lae restaurant to the south where a rocky outcrop divides the beach.
 You don't want to miss an opportunity to run on this stunning beach so keep an eye on the Koh Tao Tide Times.

 Koh Tao is a small, hilly 21-square-km island with crystal-clear waters and white, sandy beaches in the Gulf of Thailand.
-Its vibrant coral reefs have transformed Koh Tao into a global diving and snorkeling destination, but also a great island for relaxing enjoying fabulous Thai food!
+Its vibrant coral reefs have transformed Koh Tao into a global diving and snorkeling destination, but also a great island for relaxing and enjoying fabulous Thai food!

-On this island, there are many business that offer diving classes and certifications, snorkeling tours and boat taxis.
+On this lively island, there are many business that offer diving classes and certifications, snorkeling tours and boat taxis.
 However, Koh Tao has a unique fun tour called, Treasure Island Challenge, which I highly recommend.
 It is a full day event that will take you to various places on the island for the purpose of solving clues that lead to a hidden treasure.
 The puzzles are challenging and interesting.
 Climbing, snorkeling, sampling local fruit, and a tasty lunch is all part of this fun challenge.

 Watching the sunset over Sairee Beach is an unforgettable experience.
 You will be spoiled for choices as to which bar/restaurant you choice to watch it from, but be sure to get there early to get a good seat!